poindexter12/jellyfin-smartplaylist-plugin/README.md

 ## How to Install

 To use this plugin download the DLL and place it in your plugin directory.
-Once launched you should find in your data directory a folder called "SmartererPlaylist".
+Once launched you should find in your data directory a folder called "SmarterPlaylist".
 Your JSON files describing a playlist go in here.

 ## Configuration